clydedacruz/obc-docs/protocol-spec.md

 ### 5.4 Sieve Consensus protocol

-The design goal of Sieve is to augment PBFT consensus protocol with three main design goals:
+The design goal of Sieve is to augment PBFT consensus protocol with two main design goals:

 - Enabling *consensus on the output state of replicas*, in addition to the consensus on the input state provided by PBFT.
 To achieve this, Sieve adopts the Execute-Verify (Eve) pattern introduced in [5].